 - 1. Excused Tardies are defined as late sign-ins or early sign-outs with proper documentation of: - a.
-Personal illness that involves fever, vomiting, diarrhea, accidents, injuries, or other illnesses that is communicated to the school by parent or guardian in writing (no more than 5 occurrences).
+Personal illness that involves fever, vomiting, diarrhea, accidents, injuries, or other illnesses that is communicated to the school by parent or guardian. - b.

-- b.
 Medical or dental appointments with documentation that cannot be scheduled outside of the school day. - c.
 Death of an immediate family member or other relative. - d.
 Religious observances.
 Advanced notification of the principal or his/her designee by parent/guardian and church official is required for approval. - e.
-Other highly extenuating circumstances that will be determined by the principal in advance of the absence. - 2.
+Other extenuating circumstances that will be determined by the principal in advance of the absence. - 2.
 Unexcused Tardies are defined as a late sign-in or an early sign-out from school, class, or assigned activity without written documentation from a medical or legal provider, or other highly extenuating circumstances that will be determined by the principal in advance of the tardy.